 At AWS re:Invent, the Software Engineering Daily team spoke with AWS technologists:

 - Adrian Cockcroft, VP of Cloud Architecture Strategy

-- Deepak Singh, Director of Compute Services,
+- Deepak Singh, Director of Compute Services

-- Abby Fuller, Technical Evangelist, about the latest news at AWS.
+- Abby Fuller, Technical Evangelist

 In 2018, AWS released products for numerous verticals.
 Some of these products were expansions of mature categories such as machine learning and “serverless” tools.
 Expansions into newer fields included robotics, satellite technologies, and advanced virtualization technology.

 From Lambda to Kubernetes: The Spectrum of Container Runtimes

 With serverless, everything is an event.
 AWS Services themselves communicate through events and allow you to orchestrate resources using Lambda functions.